phronmophobic/blog/markdown/what-is-a-user-interface.md

 The goal for membrane is to use these words more precisely (at least within the context of membrane documentation).
 Generally, definitions are meant to clarify and adhere to common usage{{footnote}}The etymology of "display" would be great to use instead of render, but the common usage of display makes it a poor fit{{/footnote}}, but there are only so many good words ¯\_(ツ)_/¯.

 **Event**: Data representing the actions of a user.
-Examples of events are mouse clicks, and keypresses from a keyboard.
+Examples of events are mouse clicks, and key presses from a keyboard.

 **Intent**: Data representing a user intent.
 Examples of user intents are "delete a todo list item", "open a document", "navigate to a URL".